Nko-yo/EXCEL-PROJECT/README.md

 The dataset contain 7000+ rows of data relating to the sales of fictional store.

 ## **Data_Transformation**
-In this stage I standardized the date columns and included fileds relevant to the analysis process such as revenue and profit.
+In this stage I standardized the date columns and included fields relevant to the analysis process such as revenue and profit.

 ## **Data_Analysis**
 Using Pivot Tables I gained insights on the best performing and underpeforming products in terms of profit and revenue.